L-X-T/sybit-essentials-modern/labs/02_angular-intro.md

    ```

 5. Now implement the method _search_, so that it takes the _from_ and _to_ parameter and uses the injected `HttpClient` to search for flights and put them into `flights`.

+   Note: You can use this API endpoint: http://www.angular.at/api/flight

    <details>
    <summary>Show source</summary>